designed for the way women work.

 vaccinating a dog

-Grow Your Own Microgreens Indoors — It’s A Great Winter Gardening Project!
+Grow Your Own Microgreens Indoors — It’s A Great Indoor Gardening Project!

 Category: How-To Projects, Plant Ideas & Info, Presenting "The Curious Gardener"

 Remember the adage that good things come in small packages?
 Let’s start with microgreens.
-Scientists and nutritionists say that microgreens provide a much denser source of nutrition than their mature selves.
-A study published on WebMD.com concluded that because they’re harvested right after germination, they still contain all the nutrients they need to grow.
+Scientists and nutritionists say that microgreens provide a denser source of nutrition than their mature selves.
+A study referenced on WebMD.com concluded that because they’re harvested right after germination, they still contain all the nutrients they need to grow.
 The flavor packs an outsize punch too, and they are great sprinkled on salads, in sandwiches or as a garnish for soups.
-Microgreens are not the…
+Microgreens are not the same…

 Remember the adage that good things come in small packages?
 Let’s start with microgreens.
-Scientists and nutritionists say that microgreens provide a much denser source of nutrition than their mature selves.
-A study published on WebMD.com concluded that because they’re harvested right after germination, they still contain all the nutrients they need to grow.
-The flavor packs an outsize punch…
+Scientists and nutritionists say that microgreens provide a denser source of nutrition than their mature selves.
+A study referenced on WebMD.com concluded that because they’re harvested right after germination, they still contain all the nutrients they need to grow.
+The flavor packs an outsize punch too,…

 vaccinating a dog